thomd/mad-pages/vd.md

     za       # add a new blank column a        # add a new blank row ga \<N>   # add \<N> new blank rows
-    :        # create new column by splitting current column on regex =        # bring up the prompt `new column expr=` Ctrl ^   # toggle between current and previous sheet gY       # copy selected rows to clipboard
+    :        # create new column by splitting current column on regex, e.g. split 01/01/2023 by / to get three new columns =        # bring up the prompt `new column expr=` Ctrl ^   # toggle between current and previous sheet gY       # copy selected rows to clipboard